 Castle views, late hours (til 2am), used to groups

-Open til 3am weekends, stylish, hidden gem
+Open til 3am weekends, stylish, under the radar

 Intimate rooftop, Old Town views, relaxed vibe